LovelaceC/Zea/content/hacking/website-hacking/_index.md

 ---
-title: Website Hacking
+title: Website Cracking
 type: default
 layout: page
-child: Hacking
+child: Cracking
 ---

 In this section you will learn different attacks you can perform to gain